wealthsimple/hamburger/README.md

 # hamburger
-CSS module for the hamburger (sidenav) menu
+Module for the Wealthsimple hamburger (side-nav) menu.